serlo/frontend/README.md

 In a more complete environment, the frontend sits behind a [cloudflare worker](https://github.com/serlo/serlo.org-cloudflare-worker) that handles routing and redirections.
 Many editing features are still handled by our [legacy server](https://github.com/serlo/serlo.org).

-We have multiple environments.
-Development is happening most of the time in the *staging environment*, which is up-to-date, but safe for edits.
-This is also the environment for the default branch of this repository.

-Finished features can be deployed to the *production environment* by merging them into the `production` branch.

 ## Getting started

 ### Enable frontend